isaacfreeman/kakano-obsidian-theme/README.md

 ![Use accent color to set a base color for the whole theme.](base_color_from_accent.png)
 ![Use Style Settings plugin for separate base and accent colors.](base_color_from_style_settings.png)

 Kakano starts with a user-selected base color, and generates lighter and darker versions for a cohesive overall user interface with smooth gradient backgrounds.
 If you reguarly use multiple vaults, set a different accent color for each to make them easy to tell apart at a glance.
+With Obsidian controls placed on a colored background, there's a clear visual distinction between your content and the tool you use to manage it.

 > [!info]
 > I use a work vault with a company brand color, and a separate green vault for my own personal notes.